macartan/hop/web_rmd/games.md

     theme: cerulean
     keep_md: yes
 ---

 # Games {.tabset .tabset-fade .tabset-pills}

 Most of the items in *Political Games* look at either  "normal form games" (or "games in strategic form") or "extensive form games."
 Normal form games are games in which you specify three things:  i) a set of players, ii) actions available for each, and iii) preferences over outcomes.
 Extensive form games add a temporal dimension which lets you model important strategic features like credibiity and time consistency.

-In the ``hop`` package there are a suite a functions to model both types of game.
+In the ``hop`` package there are functions to model both types of game.

 Simple normal form games can be illustrated nicely with payoff matrices --- figures that represent these three items in a direct way.
 The payoff matrices in the book are all generated using a simple R function `gt_bimatrix` from the  ```hop``` R package that takes a matrix of numbers as input and spits out a nice looking payoff matrix, indicating the pure strategy Nash equilibriums to boot.